 ACCESS TO BIBLES: There is a Bible Society in Sri Lanka, and Bibles are readily available.

 VOM WORK:.
-VOM supports training for missionaries, pastors and church planters.
+VOM supports training for missionaries, pastors and church planters and provides Bibles and resources in difficult areas.